 a.
 How effective are current disclosures of rates, fees, and other cost terms of credit card accounts in conveying to consumers the costs of credit card plans?

 b.
-What further improvements in disclosure, if any, would benefit consumers and what costs would card issuers or others incur in providing such disclosures?
+What further improvements in disclosure, if any, would benefit consumers and what costs would card Start Printed Page 52965issuers or others incur in providing such disclosures?

 c.
 How well are current credit card disclosure rules and practices adapted to the digital environment?
 What adaptations to credit card disclosure regimes in the digital environment would better serve consumers or reduce industry compliance burden?